peihsinsu/rest-api-connector/README.md

 ```

 Then the rest-api-connector will auto generate a module called: <b>getUser(userid, callback)</b> for you.
 And it will export for other js to use.

+# Other

+If you want to see more configurations, see: [Advance Configures](AdvanceConf.md)

+# Future work!

+* CLI for generate the api definitions.
+* Find the way to generate configure from ExpressJS or http.createServer.